Skip to Main Content

 Key takeaways

-• While it’s easy to understand the concept of owing money on a credit card, your current balance (or outstanding balance) and statement balance are two entirely different figures.
+• Your current balance (or outstanding balance) and statement balance are two entirely different figures.

-• But your current balance and statement balance can also be one and the same for a while — particularly within a few days after your billing cycle ends.
+• But your current balance and statement balance can occasionally align, particularly after your billing cycle ends.

-• The best way to avoid credit card debt for the long run involves always tracking your current outstanding balance and paying at least your statement balance in full every month.
+• The best way to avoid credit card debt is to track your current outstanding balance and pay your statement balance in full every month.

-But, what is an outstanding balance on a credit card?
+What is an outstanding balance on a credit card?
 And when is this figure different from your statement balance?
-The two terms “outstanding balance” and “statement balance” are often used in place of one another, but they’re not actually the same.
-Read on to find out what these credit card terms mean and why it matters in the long run.
+The terms “outstanding balance” and “statement balance” are often used in place of one another, but they’re not the same.
+Read on to find out what these credit card terms mean and why understanding these terms is essential for managing your finances.

 What is an outstanding balance?